 The front door porch of broken frosted glass

-Yes, there is dissatisfation, rage, and noise here – but also art.
+Yes, there is dissatisfaction, rage, and noise here – but also art.

-The the dissatisfaction never drops below one-hundred-percent, the expression through noise is arranged in waves on the album.
-If this is by design, it’s a wise set up.
-It stops your ears getting used to the volume, so all the songs have the impact of the first.
+The dissatisfaction never drops below one hundred per cent, the expression through the noise is arranged in waves on the album.
+If this is by design, it’s a wise setup.
+It stops your ears from getting used to the volume, so all the songs have the impact of the first.